Invariant universality for projective planes: Introduction

 In \cite{FriMot} the authors proved that the bi-embeddability relation on countable graphs is analytic complete in a very strong sense: every analytic equivalence relation is Borel bi-reducible with the restriction of \(\equiv_\mathrm{Gr}\) to some \(\mathfrak{L}_{\omega_{1}\omega}\)-subclass of the standard Borel space of countable graphs.
 Such property reappeared thereafter in~\cite{CamMarMot}, where it was considered in a more general framework and called \emph{invariant universality} --- the definition given in \cite{CamMarMot} is stated for all analytic equivalence relations (not only for those defined on spaces of countable structures).

 Next, the work of \cite{CamMarMot} was continued by the first author of this paper et al., who proved invariant universality for the bi-embeddibility relation on several \(\mathfrak{L}_{\omega_{1}\omega}\)-classes, which include countable groups (cf. \cite[Theorem~3.5]{CalMot}), and countable fields of fixed characteristic \(p\neq 2\) (cf. \cite[Theorem~5.12]{BroCalMil}).
-The main technique used in \cite{BroCalMil} and \cite{CalMot} requires to have a Borel reduction from the bi-embeddability relation between graphs to the bi-embeddability relation on the class under consideration, and the possibility to explicitly describe the automorphism group of each structure in the image of the reduction -- this techniques is taken from \cite{CamMarMot}.
+The main technique used in \cite{BroCalMil} and \cite{CalMot} require to have a Borel reduction from the bi-embeddability relation between graphs to the bi-embeddability relation on the class under consideration, and the possibility to explicitly describe the automorphism group of each structure in the image of the reduction.

 In \cite{Pao_proj} the second author proved the Borel completeness of both the class of simple planes and the class of non-Desarguesian projective planes.
 That is, the isomorphism relation on both of those classes of planes is a \(\leq_\mathrm{B}\)-maximum for all orbit equivalence relations arising from a Borel action of \(S_{\infty}\), the Polish group of permutations on \(\NN\).
 In each case he defined a Borel reduction from the isomorphism relation between countable graphs to the isomorphism relation between the class under consideration.
 Furthermore, his constructions have the remarkable additional property of preserving automorphism groups.
 As we point down in the last section this feature is common to many categorical construction which give a full embedding between two \(\mathfrak{L}_{\omega_{1}\omega}\)-class, and can be adapted to define a Borel reduction between the isomorphism relations defined on the corresponding standard Borel spaces.